West Indian cricket team in New Zealand in 2017–18: Squads

 Ahead of the first Test, Tom Blundell and Lockie Ferguson were added to New Zealand's squad as cover for BJ Watling and Tim Southee respectively.
 George Worker was added to New Zealand's squad ahead of the first test after Tim Southee was ruled out due to a family reason.
 Southee returned for the second Test, following the birth of his child.
 The West Indies captain Jason Holder was suspended for the second Test, after maintaining a slow over-rate.
 Kraigg Brathwaite was named as the captain of the West Indies for the second Test in Holder's absence.

 For New Zealand, Kane Williamson and Tim Southee were selected only for the first ODI with Neil Broom and Mitchell Santner replacing them for the last two ODIs.
 Tom Latham was named as captain for the last two ODIs.
 Sunil Ambris was ruled out of the West Indies' squad for the ODI series, after sustaining a fracture of the left forearm on the final day of the second Test.
 Colin de Grandhomme was ruled out of New Zealand's ODI squad due to a family reason and was replaced by Doug Bracewell.

 Ahead of the limited-overs fixtures, Marlon Samuels, Sunil Narine and Alzarri Joseph were all ruled out of the West Indies' squad.
 Sheldon Cottrell and Chadwick Walton replaced Samuels and Joseph respectively in the ODI squad.
 Shimron Hetmyer was also named as Sunil Ambris' replacement for the ODIs following his injury in the second Test.
 Shai Hope replaced Samuels in the T20I squad, while Ashley Nurse replaced Narine.

 Adam Milne injured his foot ahead of the second ODI and was replaced by Seth Rance in New Zealand's squad.
 Tim Southee was named as New Zealand's captain for the first T20I with Kane Williamson captaining the side for the last two matches.
 Ross Taylor was selected for the first T20I only while Trent Boult was selected for the third T20I only.

-Prior to the T20I series, Kieron Pollard withdrew from the West Indies' squad due to personal reasons and was replaced by Shimron Hetmyer.
+Prior to the T20I series, Kieron Pollard withdrew from the West Indies' squad for personal reasons and was replaced by Shimron Hetmyer.
 Ronsford Beaton was also unavailable for the West Indies due to an injury and was replaced by Sheldon Cottrell.